Pvt. Albert Paul Naymick

 hours to get a

 Japanese opened a

 new camp at

-The POWs were lined up and taken to the train station.
-They boarded a train and rode to Yodogawa #3-D arriving on November 22nd.
+The POWs were taken ashore, deloused, showered and issued new clothing.
+In Albert's case, he rode a train to Yodogawa #3-D arriving on November 22nd.
 In the camp, the POWs were used as laborers at various sites from a steel mill, metal smelter, electrical motor repairs, tin production, and manufacturing nuts, bolts, and steel helmets.
 On May 8, 1945, Albert was transferred to Fukuoka #22 where the POWs worked in a coal mine.
 He remained in the camp until he was liberated in September 1945.